lunapark/documentation/docs/en/guide/plugins/basics.md

-# Plugin basics
+# Plugin Basics

-The `@luna-park/plugin` package provides helpers for creating plugins.
+The `@luna-park/plugin` package provides essential helpers for creating plugins.

-Your plugin should expose an object which is typed by the `makePlugin` function:
+Your plugin must export an object defined using the `makePlugin` function:

 ```ts
 import { makePlugin } from '@luna-park/plugin';